 For this and any other driver's license related questions, you may access the Driver's License FAQ section at http://www.driverlicense.utah.gov/faq.html

 The Defensive Driving Course can be taken once in a 3 year period for a reduction of 50 points off your Utah driving record, along with some other benefits.
 For more information on this course, please access the following:

 How do I expunge my record?

 You can obtain an expungement packet from the Washington County Justice Court for all cases that were handled in our Court only.
 Please contact the Court for the packet or visit the Expungement Info webpage.
 It includes instructions and forms that will need to be filled out by the appropriate parties.
-There is a total fee of $171 that will need to be paid to the Court.
-If the charge being expunged was originally dismissed (not through a plea in abeyance), there is no fee.
+There is a total fee of $171 that will need to be paid to the Court .
 Please be aware of the following time frames:

 Dismissals: 30 days from closing date of the case.
 You may begin expungement proceedings, but the charge won't be expunged until 30 days have run from the date of closing.

 On most other cases, you must wait three (3) years from the case closing date with the EXCEPTION of Driving Under the Influence of Alcohol or Drugs and Alcohol Related Reckless convictions.
 The time period on those types of charges are ten (10) years from the closing date of the case.
 Step 1 on the Expungement Info webpage will give you the timeframes for the waiting periods for misdemeanors and infractions.